-We were lucky enough to spend a week in Portugal last year, exploring one of the oldest wine countries in the world onboard AmaDouro, the namesake AmaWaterways ship bringing a touch of gold to the Douro River.
-Here’s why it should be on your holiday wish list for 2021.
+We were lucky enough to spend a week in Portugal exploring one of the oldest wine countries in the world onboard AmaDouro, the namesake AmaWaterways ship bringing a touch of gold to the Douro River.
+Here’s why it should be on your holiday wish list.

 There are certain things that can’t help but make a town feel like fun.
 Having experienced Porto, I can confirm that riversides lined with port wine merchants and cavernous cellars converted into divine dining spots are among them.
 For those first few hours in Portugal’s second city, AmaDouro becomes a haven-like spot to which we retreat after sampling the wares of a place that is intoxicating in every sense.
 Then, after a day and a night in the city, it’s beneath the Louis I iron bridge from which the local lads swan-dived the afternoon before we go.

 We’re bound for a week of wine on the ‘River of Gold’, so called by the Romans because the sun setting on its water reflects with a golden glow that means AmaWaterways’ gilded AmaDouro blends seamlessly with her surroundings.
 So much so, in fact, that you can’t help but feel like nobody else in the world could show you the Alta Douro region quite like her.